bloombloombloom/Bloom/README.md

 - If Qt's shared objects cannot be found when running Bloom, you can either:
   1. Set `LD_LIBRARY_PATH` before running Bloom: `export LD_LIBRARY_PATH=[PATH_TO_QT_INSTALLATION]/gcc_64/lib;` OR:
   2. Update Bloom's RUNPATH (with a tool like `patchelf`)
+- Once you've installed Bloom, you'll need to create a symlink to Bloom's binary, in `/usr/bin/`, to run `bloom` without having to supply the full path.